Masaniello's Naples Revolt Against Spain

 The Viceroy gave way but the nobles of Naples were resistant: there was an attempt to assassinate Masaniello but then on July 13th, dressed in finery and a golden chair he was confirmed Captain-General in a solemn ceremony in the cathedral.

 This, however, was the apex of Masaniello's fortunes with him rapidly and uncannily echoing the irrational behaviour of his populist Roman predecessor 300 years before, Cola di Rienzi (whose rise and fall was chronicled in May's `Freeze Frame').
 After escaping from house arrest on July 16th.
 Masaniello went to the Church of the Carmine where me Archbishop was celebrating mass for the Feast of Our Lady of Carmel, and blaspheming, denounced his fellow-citizens.
 He was again arrested and taken to a nearby, monastery where he was murdered and his head paraded on a pike around the streets of Naples to a populace that had grown tired of his novelty.

 The fall of Masaniello did not restore order: still nervous, the Viceroy tried to leave the city's governance in the hands at Genoino who proved unable to resist demands from the streets. extremists took over and a second revolution took place in August which culminated in Geneino's exile and the proclamation of a Neapolitan republic under French protection.

-It was not until April 1648 that the Spanish eventually recovered Naples when Philip IV's illegitimate son, John of Austria, was handed back the keys of the city, The Masaniello revolution had passed into history as one of those lightning episodes in Italian history that showed the tension between resentment at foreign control and the deed indolence of a status ado that delayed national unification until the nineteenth century.
+It was not until April 1648 that the Spanish eventually recovered Naples when Philip IV's illegitimate son, John of Austria, was handed back the keys of the city, The Masaniello revolution had passed into history as one of those lightning episodes in Italian history that showed the tension between resentment at foreign control and the dead indolence of a status quo that delayed national unification until the nineteenth century.